Miss World 2011

-Miss World 2011, the 61st edition of the Miss World pageant, was held on 6 November 2011 at the Earls Court Two in London, United Kingdom.
-As part of the events, the contestants also travelled to Edinburgh, Scotland between 23 and 27 October.
-Alexandria Mills of the United States crowned her successor Ivian Sarcos of Venezuela at the end of the event, she is the sixth Venezuelan woman to win Miss World - currently tied with India for the most wins in the competition's history.
-Although over 120 delegates were expected to compete, problems regarding the timely acquisition of visas prevented several candidates from participating, thus reducing the final number to 113.
-Miss World 2011 was viewed by over 1 billion people worldwide.
+Miss World 2011 was the 61st edition of the Miss World pageant, held at the Earls Court Two in London, United Kingdom, on 6 November 2011.

+Alexandria Mills of the United States crowned Ivian Sarcos of Venezuela as her successor at the end of the event.
+She is the sixth Venezuelan to win Miss World - currently tied with India for the most wins in the competition's history.